wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

   </localfile>

 .. note::
-  On Windows agents it will also check if the file is encoded with UCS-2 LE BOM or UCS-2 BE BOM.
+  On Windows agents, it will also check if the file is encoded with UCS-2 LE BOM or UCS-2 BE BOM.

 age
 ^^^

-This specifies to read only files that have been modified before the specified age.
+This specifies to read-only files that have been modified before the specified age.

 For example, if the age is set to 1 day, all files that have not been modified since 1 day will be ignored.